nipunchauhan/Text-to-SQL-LLM-Application-with-Google-Gemini-Pro/README.md

 * Repository Structure

-* 🚀 How to Run This Project
+* How to Run This Project

+* Important Note & Future Directions

 ## Project Overview
 This project demonstrates the power of Large Language Models (LLMs) in democratizing data access.
 By creating an intelligent natural language interface for a complex database, it bridges the gap between intricate data structures and users who lack SQL expertise.
 The application uses a sophisticated prompt engineering strategy to guide the **Gemini 2.5 Pro** model, ensuring it generates accurate, efficient, and secure SQL queries tailored specifically for a SQLite environment.
 The entire application is wrapped in an interactive web interface built with Streamlit.